galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 {: .details}

-## Limits and ways to overcome them
+## Limits and workarounds

 - The ToolFactory is an automated code generator.
 - No generator can replace manual editing by a skilled developer other than in constrained, simple cases.
 - These are common enough in the daily work of most data intensive scientific fields to make a tool generator potentially worth keeping handy.
 - For simple scripts and appropriate Conda packages, it's potentially very useful.
+- It is not hard to imagine using a Python wrapper to finesse more complex tools just as bash was used in the `planemo lint` example.
+- The ToolFactory, if in a persistent form, is a slightly clumsy but useable way to create and maintain Galaxy tools.
 - Tools can have command-override and test-override pasted in as in one of the BWA samples.
 This can solve some of the limitations.
-- It is not hard to imagine using a Python wrapper to finesse more complex tools just as bash was used in the `planemo lint` example.
-- The ToolFactory, if in a persistent form, is a slightly clumsy but useable way to create and maintain Galaxy tools.
+However, if the package requires that kind of complexity, it might be better to prepare the wrapper manually.

 ---

 # Please help improve this community resource
-- tell Ross what went well and what could be improved for the benefit of future students
+- tell Ross (ross.lazarus@gmail.com) what went well and what could be improved for the benefit of future students
 - This tutorial has had almost no testing yet.
 - It is in pre-review.
 - A PR will soon appear once we get the showstoppers sorted.